 - Brilliant, but Lazy: Can be a very good chef when he puts his mind to it, but he is quite content being a prep cook.

 - Cock Fight: Picks a fight with Jenna's salsa partner when he thinks they're getting into a Mating Dance.
 Turns out he's not wrong.

 - Hidden Depths: He seems like a delinquent with no real loyalties, but it turns out he's rather romantic, as shown when he and Jenna start dating.

-- I Cooked WHAT?!: Stick is initially disgusted when two lesbian friends, pregnant Annie and her partner, Petra, ask him to cook Annie's placenta for a celebratory dinner.
+- I Cooked WHAT?!: Initially disgusted when two lesbian friends, pregnant Annie and her partner, Petra, ask him to cook Annie's placenta for a celebratory dinner.

 - Messy Hair: Covers his shaggy blond locks with a backwards baseball cap while cooking.

 - Not Good with Rejection: Throws a few insults at Jenna after she initially declines to date him.

 - Only Known by Their Nickname: None of his colleagues know his real name until they hear it in court.

 - Secretly Wealthy: Subverted: Had a wealthy upbringing but is no longer on good terms with his family and now lives on the cheap.

 - Will Not Tell a Lie: Refuses to plead innocent when accused of dealing drugs, even though T.J. was technically doing the dealing.

 A Chinese doctor who is stuck working as a dishwasher.
 He has a wife, Su Fei, and a daughter, Anita.